-JB4 is being constructed to meet global hyperscale requirements as well as international compliance standards and will augment the existing portfolio of ISO9001, ISO27001, PCI-DSS and ISAE3402 certified data centre facilities.
+JB4 is being constructed to meet global hyperscale requirements as well as international compliance standards and will augment the existing portfolio of ISO9001, ISO27001, PCI-DSS and ISAE3402 certified data center facilities.

-Teraco Data Environments says that JB4 is the company’s seventh data centre development.
+Teraco Data Environments says that JB4 is the company’s seventh data center development.

 Hnizdo says that this expansion is aimed at further supporting sub-Saharan enterprises with advancing their digital transformation strategies, as well as enabling global cloud providers to expand their footprints, and ultimately spurring innovation.

-Teraco Data Environments’ data centres provide access to a wide choice of network service providers, peering at NAPAfrica, regional IXPs, content delivery networks and cloud provider on-ramps.
+Teraco Data Environments’ data centers provide access to a wide choice of network service providers, peering at NAPAfrica, regional IXPs, content delivery networks and cloud provider on-ramps.